Le Musée des Vampires the Vampire Museum

 After briefly being shown around the place by Monsieur Sirgent, we sat down for a long chat about the history of vampires, their folkloric origins, and their place in French history and the modern human psyche.
 Monsieur Sirgent, or Jacques as he told us to call him, has written several books on the topic, and very clearly is an expert on all things vampiric.
 Beforehand, I was a little concerned we'd find the museum's director to be sort of overly goth or flaky or downright crazy, but I'm pleased to report Jacques is actually almost startlingly down to earth, and completely, well, normal!
 I made a joke about having worried that he'd be a serial killer, and he laughed and immediately pointed out a painting on a wall and told me it had been painted by famous French murderer Nicolas Claux, "le Vampire de Paris," with whom Jacques is acquainted.
 Wow.

-As I mentioned, the Musée des Vampires is not technically in Paris!
-But it's very close and very easy to get to.
-The museum is located in Lilas, just on the edge of Paris, and is still accessible by the Paris Métro; it's just a 15-minute Métro ride from the center of town (I timed it!).
+As I mentioned, the Musée des Vampires is outside of Zone One of Paris, but it's pretty easy to get to.
+The museum is located in the commune of Lilas, which is accessible by the Paris Métro; it's just a 15-minute Métro ride from the center of town (I timed it!).
 However, if your map of Paris only includes Paris proper, you might arrive at your Métro stop and find that you have no idea how to locate the museum.
 Here are some simple directions...

 Good luck and have fun!